I S T H E W O R L D L O S I N G

 Using the words of Elon Musk: “We Have This Handy Fusion Reactor In The Sky Called The Sun“.

-The calculations of energy savings and a corresponding decline in CO2 production by vehicles utilizing ReWheel devices are described on the page
+The calculations of energy savings and a corresponding decline in CO2 exhaust by vehicles utilizing ReWheel devices are described on the page:

 “Every tonne of CO₂ emissions adds to global warming” https://www.ipcc.ch/report/ar6/wg1/downloads/report/IPCC_AR6_WGI_SPM.pdf